 Easy to control coffee strength

 On machines such as the Cadorna which have 5 strength settings, the one bean setting is 7 grams, and then it goes up in one gram increments, with the 5 bean setting representing 11 grams.
-On machines including the Gaggia Brera, which have three bean settings, the min and max are still 7 and 11, nevertheless there’s just one setting in between, which is the 2 bean setting which impacts in 9 grams of coffee being ground.
+On machines including the Gaggia Brera, which have three bean settings, the min and max are still 7 and 11, but there’s just one setting in between, which is the 2 bean setting which results in 9 grams of coffee being ground.

 Filter coffee machines

-A common one is that people like filter coffee, and they buy a bean to cup espresso coffee machine, thinking that espresso mixed with hot water is the same thing as filter coffee.
+A common one is that people like filter coffee, and they buy a bean to cup espresso machine, thinking that espresso mixed with hot water is the same thing as filter coffee.

-The perfect smart drip coffee machines
+The best smart filter coffee machines

 Check Price - Amazon UK